soda-research/vitrage/doc/source/vitrage-template-format.rst

     - relationship: # option A
         source: host
         target: instance
-        target_cardinality: 2 # means there are two instances, but only one host
+        target_cardinality: 2 # two instances, but only one host
         relationship_type: contains
         template_id: host_contains_two_instances_A

-    - relationship: # option B, same meaning as option A but split into two lines
+    - relationship: # option B, same as option A but split into two lines
         source: host
         target: instance
         cardinality_for: instance